iikareem/liteQ/README.md

     }
 );

+// Register a CPU handler — runs in a dedicated worker thread const generatePdf = queue.register('generate-pdf', './workers/pdf-worker.js');

 // Start the polling engine
 await queue.start();

-// Call the enqueuer from anywhere in your app — fully typed, no raw strings await sendEmail({ to: 'user@example.com', subject: 'Welcome!' });
+// Call the enqueuer from anywhere — fully typed, no raw strings await sendEmail({ to: 'user@example.com', subject: 'Welcome!' });
+await generatePdf({ orderId: 'ord_123' });
 ```

 The string `'send-email'` is written **once** inside `register()`.
-The returned function is typed to your payload — no magic strings, no mismatches, no silent failures.
+The returned function is typed to your payload — no magic strings, no mismatches.

 ---